 Flexible engagement options

-You can offer flexible engagement options, such as making sessions available in-person and online.
+Recognize that people have busy lives, and traditional meetings may only work for some.
+You can offer flexible engagement options, including in-person and online sessions.
 This allows people to engage at their convenience, making it more accessible to a broader audience.
-However, offering only some engagement opportunities online is important as people may lack the required access or knowledge to use the technology.
+However, offering only some engagement opportunities online is essential as people may lack the required access or knowledge to use the technology.

 Language and accessibility

+Removing language and accessibility barriers helps create an inclusive environment.
 Ensure that your engagement materials and meetings are available in multiple languages if needed.
 Consider literary issues in the area and how you can better include everyone.
 Provide closed captioning for online sessions (or sign language options).

 Consider accessibility to buildings where meetings are being held.
 Review if facilities are hard to access by those with disabilities and avoid locations that are hard to get to for people without access to transport.

-Build trust and overcome fear.
+Build trust and overcome fear

 Empower marginalized groups